-Three to five days before signing and closing, buyers will return for a final walkthrough of your home.
+About three to five days before signing and closing your home’s buyers will return for a final walkthrough of your house.
 The purpose of this is to ensure that sellers have upheld are the terms they agreed to and make sure the home is still in peak condition.
 In this blog, we will go into detail about what you can do to make sure your home is ready for the final send-off.

 It’s rare for buyers to do a home inspection and say “We’ll take it!” without any conditions.
 Usually, there are small (or large) fixes to be made, negotiated with the seller.
-If you are the seller in this scenario, make sure you have an experienced agent.
+If you are the seller in this scenario, make sure you have an experienced agent negotiating on your behalf.
 Not only can they protect your investment, but they can also lay a strategy out to efficiently meet any repair demands.

 Check That Inspection Items Are Completed

 Earlier in the process your home was inspected by the buyers and their representatives.
 More than likely a few items were negotiated (if the home did not sell in multiple offers).
 If you negotiated to have repairs done before closing, those items will be top of their list.
 Ideally, you’ll have the work done by professionals who can provide receipts and warranties as proof.
 Make all of these documents available during the final walkthrough.

 As listing agents, we are generally the ones to hand over these receipts to the buyers’ agent.

-Make Sure That Everything As In Good Working Order And Clean
+Make Sure That Everything Is In Good Working Order

 If your appliances passed home inspection, there’s nothing to worry about, right?
 Well…